Solar Panel Cost Guide in Ledyard, CT (2025 Update)

 EcoWatch's Ledyard, CT Solar Cost FAQs

-The average cost of solar panels in Ledyard is about $18,750 for a 5-kW system and $37,500 for a 10-kW system before the ITC, but the actual cost will depend on things such as the kind of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Ledyard is about $18,750 for a 5-kW system and $37,500 for a 10-kW system before the ITC, but the real cost will depend on things like the type of solar panels you want, what size system you need and how much energy you consume.

 What other factors should I consider other than cost when buying solar panels?